krdarrah/trigBoard_docs/docs/index.rst

 * Unused pins from ESP32 broken out for future expansion and in-line to fit breadboards - developer friendly.
 See :ref:`Pinout page <Pinout>` for more information

 * Base Firmware supports many Push Notification service options like :ref:`Pushsafer <Pushsafer>`, :ref:`Pushover <Pushover>`, and :ref:`IFTTT <IFTTT>`.
-And even develop a custom solution with :ref:`MQTT <MQTT>` and :ref:`UDP <UDP>` messaging.
+And even develop a custom solution with :ref:`MQTT <MQTT>`, :ref:`UDP <UDP>` or :ref:`TCP <TCP>`.
 Any of these can be enabled, or even multiple.
 For example, the notifications can go out through Pushover, then a secondary backup notification can go through MQTT.
 Or even a notification though Pushsafer, then turn the lights on in the house with IFTTT.
 The possibilities are endless with this.

 * :ref:`Configurator Tool <Configurator>` gives full control over the board parameters and settings - in a nice clean easy to use GUI through Google Chrome and a Bluetooth connection to the ESP32.